ashleyrennee/ashleyrennee/README.md

+# Hi, I'm Ash a Programmer and Designer 💻 ♡
 I explore possibilities at the intersection of art, community care, and tech.

 I like to build scalable solutions that integrate user needs and business goals, with accessibility and equity being foundational components of my work as a Designer and Programmer.
-I value code that is well-organized, efficient, easily scalable, and readable.
-Most importantly, I value code that services people.

 My areas of interest are **Web Design and iOS Mobile Dev**.
 I am currently studying Computer Science and minoring in Business at **Florida International University**.